typed-graphql-builder/documentation/docs/query-syntax/variables.md

 - `$` - the type of the variable will match the input type or argument type, exactly
   - If the input type or query argument type is non-null, the variable will forbid nulls
   - If the input type or query argument allows nulls, the variable will allow nulls as well
-- `$$` - the variable will be non-null, regardles of whether the input t
+- `$$` - the variable will be non-null, regardles of whether the input is nullable

 ## Example: